Adoption Eligibility and Policies

 Iggy

 GRR pays for all reasonable, required and approved medical and/or training expenses while the dog is a foster.
-If it's deemed that the dog is not the best fit, then GRR will move the dog as soon as possible or the dog may stay in the FPA’s care until matched to an appropriate adoptive family and adopted.
+If it's deemed that the dog is not the best fit, then GRR will move the dog as soon as possible or the dog may stay in the FHTA’s care until matched to an appropriate adoptive family and adopted.

 Scenarios that make the adoption process more difficult and longer: